-AFS Programme E expenditure data consisting of E11 - Operation of Fire Service and E12 - Fire Prevention (inclusive of the relevant Programme E proportion of the central management charge) for 2019.
+AFS Programme E expenditure data consisting of E11 - Operation of Fire Service and E12 - Fire Prevention (inclusive of the relevant Programme E proportion of the central management charge) for 2021.

-- The gross expenditure figures are to be provided without any deduction in respect of Programme E income (whether charges or contributions from other local authorities). - If the Programme E figures that the LA provides for this indicator do not relate to 2019, an explanation is to be provided. - Dublin City, Mayo County and Limerick City and County Councils are to include a note with the Programme E data identifying the amount included with the expenditure figure supplied that arisies from their role as a contracting authority for a regional call centre. - Exclude costs associated with the provision of an emergency ambulance service on behalf of the HSE.
+- The gross expenditure figures are to be provided without any deduction in respect of Programme E income (whether charges or contributions from other local authorities). - If the Programme E figures that the local authority provides for this indicator do not relate to 2021, an explanation is to be provided. - Dublin City, Mayo County, Limerick City, and County Councils are to include a note with the Programme E data identifying the amount included with the expenditure figure supplied that arises from their role as a contracting authority for a regional call centre. - Exclude costs associated with the provision of an emergency ambulance service on behalf of the HSE.

-F2 - Service Mobilisation
+F2: Service Mobilisation